 The Board is directly responsible for:

-During 2024, the Board of Directors met on five occasions.
+During 2025, the Board of Directors met on six occasions.
 At each Board meeting, the Board discusses the corporate strategy and annually has an in-depth discussion on strategy and the key strategic business risks to Finning.
 At every meeting, the Board holds independent sessions without management and without non-independent directors present.

 Pursuant to Finning’s retirement policy, when directors turn 72 years old, they are no longer eligible to stand for re-election at the next annual meeting and must retire from the Board.
 The Board can waive this requirement if a qualified replacement director has not been identified after a thorough search, or if the director’s retirement would have a material impact on Finning because it would mean losing a unique set of skills.

 The Board has not adopted term limits because it would risk losing directors with a deep understanding of Finning and its business and strategic relationships.
 The Board believes that it has achieved healthy renewal through ordinary turnover and its retirement policy.
-In the past eight years, nine new independent directors have been recruited to the board.
-More recently, in the last three years, five new independent directors were recruited to the board: Manjit Sharma and Nancy Tower in 2022, Charles Ruigrok in 2023, and John Rhind and Michael Putnam in 2024.
-This significant board renewal activity facilitated the board’s longer-term board succession plan to address the retirements of several longer-serving directors under our retirement policy, including Nicholas Hartery at our 2024 annual meeting and James Carter, Harold Kvisle and Stuart Levenick at the 2025 annual meeting.
+In the past eight years, nine new independent directors have been recruited to the Board.
+More recently, in the last three years, four new independent directors were recruited to the Board: Charles Ruigrok in 2023, John Rhind and Michael Putnam in 2024, and Robert Atkinson in 2025.
+This significant Board renewal activity facilitated the Board’s longer-term Board succession plan to address the retirements of several longer-serving directors under our retirement policy, including James Carter, Harold Kvisle and Stuart Levenick at the 2025 annual meeting.

-The average tenure of the proposed board is three years and four months.
-Six of the nine director nominees have served on our Board for less than four years.
+The average tenure of the proposed Board is three years and ten months.
+Seven of the ten director nominees have served on our Board for less than four years.

 At Finning, we believe that inclusion and diversity broadens talent, drives better performance and increases innovation, leading to better outcomes for all of our stakeholders and making us a stronger company overall.
 To promote an inclusive culture and protect the physical and psychological safety of Finning’s employees, we are committed to ensuring all individuals enjoy respect and dignity in a safe work environment, free from discrimination, harassment and workplace violence.

-Our priority is to build organizational capability (by empowering our employees, equipping and supporting our leaders and through our people practices) to drive continuous improvement in our efforts to recruit, develop, promote and lead diverse talent inclusively, measured by the demographic representation and employee experience across all levels of the organization, functions and geographies.
+We also continue to prioritize building organizational capability (by empowering our employees, equipping and supporting our leaders and through our people practices) to drive continuous improvement in our efforts to recruit, develop, promote and lead diverse talent inclusively, measured by the demographic representation and employee experience across all levels of the organization, functions and geographies.
 You can find a list of the diversity disclosure requirements of the Canada Business Corporations Act and a discussion of how Finning meets those requirements in Appendix B of the Proxy Circular.

 The Governance and Risk Committee is responsible for Board and Board Chair succession and recruiting new directors who will bring the appropriate competencies, skill set and diversity to our Board, given our corporate strategy and objectives.

-Board recruitment activities are conducted with reference to our Board Inclusion and Diversity Policy, which sets out our approach for promoting and achieving diversity on our Board.
-Diversity in this context includes business experience, geography, age, gender, visible minorities, Indigenous peoples, persons with disabilities, sexual orientation and other personal characteristics.
-When considering director nominees, the Board also assesses the individual candidate’s competencies and skills against those that the Board has identified in a skills matrix as desirable to enhance Board performance.
+When considering director nominees, the Board considers key attributes and qualities sought in all Board members, which include strategic and business insight, integrity, independent judgment, high ethical standards, time commitment and an understanding of Finning’s business.
+The Board also considers the extent to which a candidate would enhance diversity of the Board, including in terms of skill, age, geography, ethnicity, gender, and other designated groups (as defined below).
+The individual candidate’s skills and experience are further assessed against those that the Board has identified in a skills matrix as desirable to enhance Board performance.
 As the Board composition changes and as Finning’s strategy evolves, the director skills matrix is reviewed to ensure that the current director skill sets align with Finning’s strategic goals.
-The skills matrix also helps the Board to prioritize and identify areas for future enhancement or gaps in the current skill sets and diversity of the Board and committees.
+The skills matrix also helps the Board to prioritize and identify areas for future enhancement or gaps in the current skill sets and diversity of the Board.

-Board renewal has been a key area of focus for the Governance and Risk Committee, with nine independent directors recruited to the board over the last eight years, including five independent directors over the last three years.
+Board renewal has been a key area of focus for the Governance and Risk Committee, with all nine independent directors recruited to the Board over the last eight years, including four independent directors over the last three years to address several director retirements under the Board’s retirement policy in 2024 and 2025.

 The Governance and Risk Committee retains the services of an external search firm or consultant for director recruitment as necessary.

 The Board reviews its performance every year to assess its general performance and progress on its annual objectives.
-The Governance and Risk Committee is responsible for the evaluation process, which is conducted annually in-house through the Corporate Secretary’s office and at least every three years through an independent external consultant.
-In consideration of the retirements of Messrs.
-Carter, Kvisle and Levenick and the Board Chair succession at the 2025 annual meeting, in 2024, the board evaluation process was conducted by the office of the Corporate Secretary to allow the more comprehensive external evaluation to be conducted in 2025.
+The Governance and Risk Committee is responsible for the evaluation process, which is conducted annually in-house and at least every three years through an independent external consultant.
+In 2025, the Governance and Risk Committee engaged Watson Advisors to conduct a comprehensive review of Board and individual director effectiveness.

 We design our director orientation and education programs to inform and educate our directors on a range of topics so they are better equipped to deal appropriately with issues that may arise during their tenure, make more informed decisions and perform their duties as a member of the Finning Board generally.